 To that end, we continue to build a comprehensive, flexible digital ecosystem, composed of tools that, when integrated, extend teaching opportunities for faculty and empower students with real-world skills.

-With an increasingly diverse mix of in-class, online and blended courses, St. Edward's requires a reliable and robust learning management system, as well as instructional tools (like Lynda.com) that make it easy to use for students and faculty.
+With an increasingly diverse mix of in-class, online and blended courses, St. Edward's requires a reliable and robust learning management system, as well as instructional toolss (like LinkedIn Learning) that make it easy to use for students and faculty.
 Not only do classes (even those that meet face-to-face) have an online presence, they often employ a number of specialized tools to share information in new and interactive ways.

 Our classrooms, computer labs and shared study spaces are critical pieces of the campus experience.
 We want to make sure we're using those spaces to their fullest abilities, with flexible technology and design that enhance both the teaching and learning experience.
 To do this, we monitor trends in academics and technology and ask our community for feedback on how they use available campus spaces.